Overview

 - Select your Frequency

-- Click Set withdrawal
+- Select Set withdrawal

 - Log in to your Wealthsimple mobile app

-- Choose the destination for your withdrawal and tap Next
+- Choose the reason for the withdrawal

 Home Buyers’ Plan